PolarSoft-Technologies/Go-JJC/README.md

 Thus to start a server, we would do this **reflex -r '\.go' -s -- sh -c "go run main.go"** instead of **go run main.go** in the current working directory.
 Doing this would automatically restart our server whenever we save changes in our code!
 Do well to read about this package here **https://github.com/cespare/reflex**

+# Available Modules
+Go-JJC comes with different directories/folders called a modules/packages.
+Each module/package does or accomplishes a predefined task.
+These modules singly are explained below:

+## Only Routing (the onlyrouting folder) Module